natebrunelle/cs2102/markdown/group1.md

 # What is Entailment?

 So far when discussing proofs we've been showing that two statements are logically equivalent to one another.
-Sometimes when proving things we actually want to *draw conclusions* from statements.
+Sometimes when proving things, instead of demonstrating things are exactly equal to one another, we actually want to *draw meaningful conclusions* from a collection of facts.
 For example, suppose that all of the following statements are True:

 - Nathan is not tall
 - If Nathan is not good at basketball then Nathan is not good at football